Own choice of a program.

 15. WARM-UP for large groups: If a suitable room is available, each group in an event will be allocated equal warm-up time.
 This time will be less than the event performance time limit (refer to each event) and commences from the time the group enters the warm-up room.

 16. SET-UP & TUNING: From the moment the last musician walks on stage, a maximum of 3 minutes is allowed for setting up and tuning of any instruments.
-A bell WILL BE RUNG from the adjudicator’s tables at the expiration of this time, after which performance time commences.
+NO BELL will be rung at the expiration of this timing, but the clock for the performance will commence.
 Groups in the venue must, at the direction of marshals, be seated in the auditorium until called.